 The results of the experts in this study may be prone to various cognitive biases and contingent on the type of experts involved.
 Given the uncertain character of future developments as well as mobilizing the experts’ tacit knowledge, the outcomes may not be reproduced by other experts and can therefore not be directly submitted to empirical control (Cooke, 1991).
 For example, the projections of IAMs are bounded by global greenhouse gas budgets and imposed climate targets, but it remains unknown whether the experts' estimates are aligned with available emission budgets to meeting the 2˚C climate target or whether alternative realities are considered.

-In this study, we also compared various technologies of which some are proven technologies and others are emerging new technologies which could have influenced the outcomes.
+In this study, we also compared various technologies of which some are proven technologies and others are emerging new technologies, which could have influenced the outcomes.
 Nuclear energy, for example, is a more mature technology compared to renewable energy technologies, having experienced large scale commercialization since the 1960s and is characterized by both strong support and strong criticism ‘camps’ (Bruggink and van der Zwaan, 2002).
 The conservative outcomes of the nuclear elicitation group may hint towards an overrepresentation of the latter – though similar conservative conclusions have been drawn in other elicitations on the future competitiveness of nuclear energy (Anadón et al., 2012).
 Alternatively, unprecedented growth per subsequent year, as found in carbon-free technologies, may reinforce experts to provide a high estimate on future growth.
 In particular wind (showing a higher annual growth rate than the cumulative sustained growth over the last decade, see Global Wind Energy Council (2015)) and PV (IRENA, 2016) might be liable to such optimism bias.
 Alternatively, the wake of the successful COP21 could have also led to reinforced optimism (or uncertainty) to articulate unprecedented rates of change.

 Conclusion